QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_InvSqrtSWAP.md

 ## Description

 The inverse-square-root-SWAP gate is a two-qubit gate.
+It reverses the action of the square-root-SWAP gate.

 ## Representation